geimerp/jupyter/README.md

-# jupyter
-Shared Notebooks

-Jupyter notebook folder
+# Jupyter notebooks
+live in this repository